OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:42

-Jesus said to them, “If God were your Father, you would love Me, for I have come here from God.
+Jesus said to them, “If God were your Father, you would love Me, for I have come from God.
 I have not come on My own; God sent Me.

 ## John 8:43